Best Practices for Securing Cloud-Based Applications and Infrastructure

 Use Case 3: Scaling CyberArk Deployments in the Cloud

 Situation: Brand loyalty used to be huge for cloud.
 This has shifted, and today, multi-cloud environments are the name of the game.
 One technology provider we worked with had a tri-cloud environment comprising AWS, Azure and a private cloud.
 Cloud usage had skyrocketed in a short period of time, leading to a huge number of accounts and instance sprawl.

 Challenge: The company was onboarding the credentials for new EC2 instances and Azure VMs to CyberArk using a manual and time-consuming process.
 In fact, each person requesting an instance had to fill out a written form.
 Automation was critical – and this need was compounded by the fact that their on-premises assets were soon going away.
 The team turned their focus towards streamlining this process significantly.

 Solution: The company leveraged the CyberArk REST API to onboard new cloud artifacts and trigger rotation and began using the same API to perform de-provisioning.
-As part of their privileged access security journey, they are currently evaluating additional automation and intelligence, including the auto-onboarding AWS Lambda function and the CyberArk solution’s ability to detect and onboard newly created shadow access keys and IAM accounts.
+As part of their privileged access management journey, they are currently evaluating additional automation and intelligence, including the auto-onboarding AWS Lambda function and the CyberArk solution’s ability to detect and onboard newly created shadow access keys and IAM accounts.